AbbyTheGod/dobby-lm/README.md

 # DobbyLM

 A lightweight AI-powered notebook application built with Next.js, Express, and PostgreSQL with pgvector for embeddings.
-Features grounded Q&A with citations, study tools (flashcards, quizzes, briefings), and support for multiple source types (PDF, text, URLs).
+Features grounded Q&A with citations, study tools (quizzes and briefings), and support for multiple source types (text and URLs).

 ## Features

 - **Multi-source Support**: Paste text or add URLs (PDF support temporarily disabled for security)
 - **AI-powered Chat**: Grounded Q&A with inline citations via Dobby AI
-- **Study Tools**: Generate flashcards, quizzes, and briefings
+- **Study Tools**: Generate quizzes and briefings
 - **Vector Search**: Semantic search using pgvector embeddings
 - **Deterministic Embeddings**: Hash-based mock ensures identical text produces the same vector during development
 - **Citation System**: Hover over citations to see source content